A Comparison Of Surround Monitor Controller Options

 SPL SMC 7.1

-SPL has a rich history in monitor controllers and are well respected in the mastering world.
+SPL has a rich history in monitor controllers and is well respected in the mastering world.
 The more modest desktop SMC (Surround Monitor Controller) is one of their most popular selling items as it hits a great sub $1k price point that makes it available to a larger audience.
 It provides quick desktop access to surround and stereo operations and is a proven unit.
 Expanding on that success, SPL has recently released the new SMC 7.1 version.
 This unit features a newer chassis with all balanced connections, illuminated LED buttons, and is available in both silver or black.
 Another new accessory product from SPL is the Expansion Rack.
 With this, you can actually house the SMC 7.1 in this rack mount chassis which also expands the stereo speaker output capability.